-Cherupayar Thoran is a traditional Kerala-style stir-fry made with green gram (mung beans), fresh coconut, and a tempering of mustard seeds, curry leaves, and shallots.
+Cherupayar Thoran is a traditional Kerala-style stir-fry.
+Green gram (mung beans) is cooked with fresh coconut, and a tempering of mustard seeds, curry leaves, and shallots is added.

 It is a comforting side dish that pairs beautifully with steamed rice and a dollop of ghee or a spicy curry.

-Simple, nutritious, and relishable, this thoran is a staple in many households.
+A simple to make dish, this thoran is a staple in many households.
+Nutritious and tasty with every crunchy bite,

-• Don't overcook the green gram: It should be tender but retain its shape.
-Overcooking can make the dish mushy.
+• Don't overcook the green gram: It should be tender to touch but retain its shape.
+Overcooking it can make the dish mushy.

-• Use fresh coconut: Frozen coconut can work, but the flavor and texture of fresh coconut elevate the dish.
+• Use fresh coconut: Frozen coconut can work, but nothing beats fresh.
+The flavour and texture of fresh coconut elevate the dish.

-• Adjust chili to taste: For a spicier version, add one full green chili or a pinch of crushed red chili.
+• Adjust chilli to taste: For a spicier version, add one full green chilli or use a pinch of crushed red chilli instead.

-• Coconut oil is key: It imparts the signature flavor—don't substitute with other oils for an authentic taste.
+• Coconut oil is key: It imparts the signature Kerala touch.
+Don't substitute with other oils if you're seeking an authentic taste.

-• Dry roast optional: Some like to dry roast the green gram slightly before cooking for a nutty flavor.
+• Dry roast optional: Some like to dry roast the Whole green moong slightly before cooking.
+This provides a nutty flavour.

 • Pair with hot rice or chapati